holohup/trademan-1.0-alpha-public/README.md

 This is already 3rd iteration of the product and it's under heavy development - I'm learning through constant refactoring, it's a pretty painful, but working strategy.

+Despite the fact that this is an English-language portfolio, the product itself will not be translated to English, because you have to speak Russian in order to use Tinkoff Broker.